-Well, some are painful, while others are not.
+Foot deformities are a range of different conditions that can affect the bones and tendons in your feet.
 Some can affect how you walk, while others may cause some to feel shame or embarrassment about their appearance.

 If you are looking for treatment for pediatric foot deformities, make an appointment with our foot and ankle specialists today at Orthopedic Foot & Ankle Center.
 We gladly serve our patients throughout the Greater Columbus area.
+Call us today to schedule a consultation.

 Visiting an orthopedic surgeon doesn’t mean that surgery is necessary.
 Our orthopedic doctors always prefer to use non-surgical procedures to treat injuries.